Emerging Trends on Nature: Expectations for Corporate Action

 4. Pollution in the air, soil, and water, from nitrogen and ammonia to plastics and heavy metals.

-How are companies responding?
+How companies are responding

 Halting and reversing nature loss depends on businesses of all sizes and from across the industrial spectrum understanding, identifying, assessing, managing, and disclosing nature-related dependencies, impacts, risks, and opportunities.

-Some of the early goals that we see in our research and assessment are centered around learning about biodiversity and ecosystems and the drivers of their decline.
+Some of the early goals that we see in our research and assessment are centred around learning about biodiversity and ecosystems and the drivers of their decline.
 These goals are focused on companies understanding the issue of nature loss; the impact of their operations and value chain on ecosystems and the interdependencies between their business and nature; and relevant limits that they must operate within to safeguard the resilience of ecosystems.

 There is also a growing number of companies that are moving beyond the traditional mitigation hierarchy and are setting nature-positive biodiversity and land-use goals.
 These companies seek to protect and restore more nature than they disturb.

-Further resources
+Further Resources

 To learn more about the causes and impacts of nature loss, why it matters to business, and the actions required to halt and reverse ecosystem and biodiversity decline, check out our Issue Snapshots.